 Japanese corporate sector expansion driving law firm regional expansion

-As the Japan Times reported last year “Japanese law firms are scrambling to open offices throughout Asia as they chase corporate clients exploring opportunities in the region.”
-The reported continued: ” Oh-Ebashi LPC & Partners opened an office in Shanghai in 1995, making it an early adopter of internationalization among Japanese legal firms, which generally avoid venturing abroad.”
+As the Japan Times reported last year “Japanese law firms are scrambling to open offices throughout Asia.
+Because they chase corporate clients exploring opportunities in the region.”
+The report continued: ” Oh-Ebashi LPC & Partners opened an office in Shanghai in 1995.
+It made it an early adopter of internationalization among Japanese legal firms, which generally avoid venturing abroad.”

-Importantly, “The presence of a (Japanese) law firm is reassuring as we can seek advice at any time,” a [Japanese corporate sector official told the Japan Times], referring to the hazards of doing business abroad.”
+Importantly, “The presence of a (Japanese) law firm is reassuring.
+We can seek advice at any time,” a [Japanese corporate sector official told the Japan Times], referring to the hazards of doing business abroad.”

 Will Japanese firms join European and American firms in competition for market share in the Asia-Pacific region?

 “Despite their expanding footprint in Asia, Japanese law firms are far behind their U.S. and European counterparts.” as The Japan Times reports.
 Since 2008, however, Japanese law firms have opened in China, Singapore, Vietnam, Thailand and Myanmar.
-There appears to be a possibility that, should Japanese corporations continue to expand regionally, Japanese law firms could gain ground from their European and American counterparts in other countries as well, including South Korea.
+There appears to be a possibility that, should Japanese corporations continue to expand regionally.
+Japanese law firms could gain ground from their European and American counterparts in other countries as well, including South Korea.
 Time will tell as to what will happen.
-However what appears likely — with liberalized legal markets and high growth economies attracting more foreign law firms from throughout the world, legal sector competition will likely become more robust.
+However, what appears likely?
+Legal sector competition will likely become more robust.
+All in all, it’ll be with liberalized legal markets and high-growth economies attracting more foreign law firms worldwide.